Northeast Members Enjoy ‘Mini Feast’

 As members packed up and left Monday morning, some commented that this year’s campout was the best they have attended.
 Many described it as a “mini-Feast,” propelling the brethren into the Fall Holy Days.

-Mr. Davis said, “This campout is a wonder blessing to unify the region by gathering about a quarter of the northeast brethren together every year for three or four days.
+Mr. Davis said, “This campout is a wonderful blessing to unify the region by gathering about a quarter of the northeast brethren together every year for three or four days.
 I personally believe the benefits are invaluable as far a strengthening the unity of God’s Family and sharpening our focus going into the Fall Holy Days.”
 Plans are already underway for next year’s Camp Palmer.